codecraftuk/codecraftuk.github.io/code-of-conduct.md

 Additionally, this Code of Conduct may change from time to time.
 We will endeavour to make it known when this happens through our normal public communication channels.

 ## Contact Information

-- CodeCraft Organisers:
-	- Gary Fleming: gary.fleming@gmail.com
-	- Joe Wright: joe@joejag.com
+- CodeCraft dedicated code of conduct reporting email address: <a href="mailto:coc@codecraftuk.org?Subject=CoC">coc@codecraftuk.org</a>
 - Urgent emergency services: 999
 - Non-urgent police number: 101
 - Rape Crisis Scotland: 08088 01 03 02